jbussemaker/AssignmentEncoding/README.md

 - The selector algorithm consists of the following steps:
   - Pre-generate the matrix (and cache it)
   - Encode lazy encoders; for each calculate the imputation ratio (using pre-generated matrix) and information index
+    - The minimum encoder imputation ratio is taken, as this represents the largest matrix
     - Additionally encode eager encoders if `n_mat <= n_mat_eager_max`
     - Stop encoding (and skip) if encoding time exceeds `encoding_time_limit`
-  - Select the best lazy encoder according to the division-scoring algorithm (*not forced*)
+  - Select the best lazy encoder according to the division-scoring algorithm (considering priority areas 1 to 4)
   - If none is selected, encode eager encoders (calculate same metrics as for lazy encoders)
-  - Select the best encoder according to the division-scoring algorithm (*forced*)
+  - Select the best encoder according to the division-scoring algorithm (considering priority areas 1 to 6)
+  - If none is selected, encode enumeration-based encoders
+  - Select the best encoder (considering all priority areas)
   - Regardless of how good the finally selected encoder is, this algorithm will always have at least one result:
     - The lazy direct matrix encoder (high information index, but also high imputation ratio) will always be included, as its encoding time is close to instant (no need for matrix generation and no need for DV grouping)
-    - If eager encoders are also included, the one var encoder will also always be included, as except for the matrix generation (which is done anyway), its encoding time is close to instant too
+    - If enumeration-based encoders are also included (they always score well), except for the matrix generation (which is done anyway), their encoding times are close to instant too
 - The division-scoring algorithm works as follows:
   - Given a set of encoders and associated imputation ratio and information index scores, divide them into priorities
-  - Define multiple bands of imputation ratios: ==1, 1-3, 3-10, 10-30, 30-100, 100+
+  - Define multiple bands of imputation ratios: ==1, 1-40, 40-80, 80-200, 200+
-  - Define multiple bands of information indices: 0-.3, .3-.6, .6-1
+  - Define multiple bands of information indices: ==0, 0-.3, .3-.6, .6-1
   - This division is done according to the following division (see also the `selector_areas` plot):
     - For the first two imputation ratio bands, priorities are selected in descending information index order
     - After that, priority is selected in descending information index order per imputation ratio band
-  - If not *forced*, only consider the first 4 priorities (i.e. imp ratio <= 3, inf inx >= .3)
   - The best encoder is selected from the division with the highest priority that contains 1 or more encoders:
     - Determine minimum imputation ratio within the division
     - From the encoders that have this minimum imputation ratio, select the one with the highest information index